mbielicki/15_puzzle/docs/report.md

 **Performance:**

 Best-First Search can be very efficient with good heuristics but may get stuck in local minima.
-From our test results:
-- Best-First with Manhattan distance: 11 iterations
-- Best-First with Hamming distance: 20 iterations
-- Best-First with no heuristic (h=0): 4,848 iterations (equivalent to BFS)

-The dramatic reduction in iterations (from 4,848 to 11) demonstrates the power of effective heuristics.
+Detailed performance comparisons are provided in Section 4 (Experimental Results).

 ### 3.2 A* Search